numz/sd-wav2lip-uhq/README.md

 - Try to minimize the grain on the face on the input as much as possible.
 For example, you can use the "Restore faces" feature in img2img before using an image as input for Wav2Lip.
 - Dilate the mouth mask.
 This will help the model retain some facial motion and hide the original mouth.
 - Mask Blur maximum twice the value of Mouth Mask Dilate.
 If you want to increase the blur, increase the value of Mouth Mask Dilate otherwise the mouth will be blurred and the underlying mouth could be visible.
 - Upscaling can be good for improving result, particularly around the mouth area.
 However, it will extend the processing duration.
 Use this tutorial from Olivio Sarikas to upscale your video: [https://www.youtube.com/watch?v=3z4MKUqFEUk](https://www.youtube.com/watch?v=3z4MKUqFEUk).
-Ensure the denoising strength is set between 0.0 and 0.05, select the 'revAnimated' model, and use the batch mode.
+Ensure the denoising strength is set between 0.0 and 0.05, select the 'revAnimated' model, and use the batch mode. i'll create a tutorial for this soon.
 - Ensure there is a face on each frame of the video.
 If the face is not detected, process will stop.

 ## ⚠ Noted Constraints